sassanostvar/hopperscapes/README.md

 ## Current Status & Roadmap

-HopperScapes is in active development.
-The planned next steps for Summer 2025 are:
+We are developing HopperScapes publicly.
+Our planned next steps for Summer 2025 are:

-- Proof-reading and releasing the first light microscopy dataset of _Lycorma delicatula_ specimens along with multi-feature segmentations and model checkpoints;
+- Release the first light‑microscopy dataset of Lycorma delicatula specimens, along with proofread segmentations and trained model checkpoints.
-- Benchmarking self-supervised pre-training for the segmentation model;
+- Benchmark self‑supervised pre‑training on a cross‑species dataset.
-- Improving model performance on the ventation network segmentation task.
+- Improve segmentation performance for venation networks.

-Please see [STATUS.md](STATUS.md) for more details.
+For more details on the project roadmap, please visit [STATUS.md](STATUS.md).

 ## Credits
 [HopperScapes](https://github.com/sassanostvar/hopperscapes/tree/main) was conceived, designed, planned, and executed by [Sassan Ostvar](https://sassanostvar.github.io).